semk/voldemort/README.md

 ## Usage Example

 Go to the example directory

 	cd example

 and run

 	voldemort

 start the HTTPServer

 	voldemort --serve --port 8080

 Open your browser and see the website in action.

 ## Writing posts

 Posts mainly contain 2 sections.
 Config section and the Template section.
 All data inside two `---` contributes the config area and are validated as YAML data.
 You can set your post related attributes here.
-In template section you can use Jinja2 templates or Markdown in `{% markdown %} {% endmarkdown %}` blocks.
+In template section you can use Jinja2 templates or Markdown in `{% markdown %}` and `{% endmarkdown %}` blocks.

 ## Global variables